nvmcr/DataScience_HandBook/Machine_Learning/README.md

 ![](Images/logreg.png)

 The predicted values should stay within the range of 0 and 1 and we need something like a S function to classify the samples.
 This function make a sample close to 1 or 0 if it is sure (high probability).
 Generally sigmoid function is used in this case.
 As we know in linear case y = wx+b, instead of directly using y, we first map it within range of 0,1 by using $\sigma (y) = \frac{1}{1+e^{-wx+b}}$ We also have a threshold value, usually 0.5, to map values between 0 to 1.
-For example, if we need have a value of 0.7 as the output of sigmoid function, then we make that prediction as 1 as 0.7$\ge$0.5.
+For example, if we need have a value of 0.7 as the output of sigmoid function, then we make that prediction as 1 as 0.7 $\ge$ 0.5.
 Similarly if it is 0.3, then the prediction is 0.

 To better fit (optimize) the sigmoid, we need a loss function.
 We cant use the L2 loss as it will become non convex for logistic.
 So we use something called logistic loss or binary categorical cross entropy.